 Change management – A defined process for making modifications to hardware, software, firmware, and documentation, ensuring that systems remain protected before, during, and after new system implementations.

-Cloud – A colloquial term for cloud computing services, which essentially refer to the software and services accessible through the Web.
+Cloud – A colloquial term for cloud computing services, which essentially refers to the software and services accessible through the Web.

 Content management system – A software that allows for the creation, editing, publishing, and deleting of content on a web page.